Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Experiments

-As shown in~\autoref{tab:diversity_results}, Ensemble Sort (ES) is commonly used as the generator, which introduces random perturbations as a stochastic ranking strategy.
-However, our \methodname achieves the highest diversity score, item coverage, and the lowest repetition rate, demonstrating its strong capability to produce more personalized sequences with minimal item redundancy.
+A higher value suggests richer within-list variation.
+In practice, online reranking systems generally employ multiple generators~\cite{yang2025comprehensive} to provide diverse candidate lists.
+Specifically, we adopt the generative model and the Ensemble Sort (ES) strategy~\cite{Sener2018MultiTaskLAensemblesort} as distinct parallel generation paths.
+These generated sequences compete for exposure eligibility that are ultimately exposed to users.
+As shown in~\autoref{tab:diversity_results}, our \methodname achieves the highest diversity score, item coverage, and the lowest repetition rate, demonstrating its strong capability to produce more personalized sequences with minimal item redundancy.
 Besides, our highest distinct-2 indicates more diverse and less repetitive local patterns.

-\textbf{Ablation on Training Objectives } We investigate the impact of different training objectives.
-Specifically, we compare using only the generative objective (\(\mathcal{L}_{gen}\)), only the consistent objective (\(\mathcal{L}_{con}\)), and their combination (\(\mathcal{L}_{total}\)).

-As shown in~\autoref{tab:training_methods}, optimizing only the generative objective (\(\mathcal{L}_{gen}\)) leads to a significant degradation in \textit{watch time}, while the consistent objective (\(\mathcal{L}_{con}\)) yields no substantial improvement on either metric.
-In contrast, our combined objective (\(\mathcal{L}_{total}\)) achieves a significant increase in \textit{views} while maintaining \textit{watch time} comparable to the baseline.

-\textbf{Decoder Architecture } Our \methodname integrates a novel graph-structured decoder that expands the position space to \(g\) and enables the model to capture diverse sequences simultaneously.
-To verify its effectiveness, we compare it with the vanilla decoder proposed in~\cite{ren2024non}, which contains only \(m\) positions (\(m < g\)) and is limited to representing a single list.

-As shown in~\autoref{tab:decoderablation}, removing our graph-structured decoder results in a noticeable decline in both online and offline performance, which underscores the critical role of the directed acyclic graph (DAG) decoder in our framework.
-By explicitly modeling the intricate dependencies and contextual relationships among items through vertex transitions, the decoder enables the model to capture more coherent item interactions.
-This design substantially enhances the prediction accuracy, particularly in terms of the Recall, demonstrating its effectiveness in generating higher-quality sequences.

-\textbf{Effect of Graph Size } Our proposed decoder organizes hidden states as a directed acyclic graph (DAG), where the number of vertices \(g\) is set to $\lambda$ times the source sequence length (6 in our setup).
-A larger graph enables the model to store more diverse sequences and richer dependencies, but also increases computational and memory costs.
-To study the trade-off, we vary $\lambda$ from 2 to 12 and report the results in~\autoref{fig:graphsizefactor}.

-The Recall@6 improves until $\lambda = 6$, beyond which the performance starts to decline.
-Considering both accuracy and computational efficiency, we set $\lambda = 4$ for all experiments.

-\textbf{Efficiency Comparison } We compare the training and inference efficiency of \methodname with baseline models on the Avito dataset.

-As shown in~\autoref{tab:sample_time}, the non-autoregressive model NAR4Rec naturally achieves faster training and inference compared to autoregressive approaches Seq2Slate, as it generates all items simultaneously rather than sequentially.
-Similarly, our proposed \methodname attains comparable efficiency to NAR4Rec, benefiting from its fully parallel calculating mechanism.
-The marginal increase in computation time primarily arises from the graph-structured decoder, which stores and processes a larger number of positions to capture richer contextual dependencies and enhance the overall modeling capacity.